 Time for kids isn’t managed or tracked by clocks.
 Instead, it’s meals, school, homework, play, and other events that let them know what time it is and where they should be.

-With such a fragile system, it’s no wonder some kids have trouble when it comes to spending too much time in one area (ahem, YouTube), and too little time in another (ahem, homework).
+With such a fragile system, it’s no wonder some kids have trouble when it comes to spending too much time in one area (ahem, social media), and too little time in another (ahem, homework).

 Luckily, like with most things, a little practice and the right direction can straighten out the kinks.